Senator Bruce C. Ennis (D)

 He also is a champion for preserving open space and farmland, along with sensible land-use policies that encouraged planned growth and protection of the environmentally-fragile areas along the coast.

-Sen. Ennis currently serves as chair of the Senate’s Agriculture, Corrections & Public Safety, and Veterans Affairs committees.
-He also serves as a member of the Judicial Committee and the budget-writing Joint Finance Committee.
+Sen. Ennis currently serves as chair of the Senate’s Agriculture and Veterans Affairs committees.
+He also serves as vice chair of the Corrections & Public Safety Committee and as a member of the Labor Committee and the budget-writing Joint Finance Committee.

 Sen. Ennis has two daughters and two granddaughters.
 Grace D. Ennis, his wife of 50 years, passed away in 2017.